Daly City's Green Vision

-- Document Shredding Event - At least once annually, residents can access free shredding services at the City's recycling event.
+- Document Shredding Event - Residents can access free shredding services at the City's Spring and Fall recycling events.

 - E-Waste Recycling - Electronic equipment is highly toxic to the environment.
 Residents may safely dispose of it at the City's Spring and Fall recycling events and year-round at nearby drop-off locations.

-- Earth Day Event - Residents are invited to City Hall on Saturday, May 1, 2021, from 9:30 am to 12:30 pm for free document shredding, e-waste drop-off, and used tire takeback.
+- Earth Day Event - Residents are invited to City Hall on Saturday, May 7, 2022, from 9:30 am to 12:30 pm for free document shredding, e-waste drop-off, mattress recycling, and used tire takeback.

 - Household Hazardous Waste Collection Events - San Mateo County residents can safely dispose of household hazardous waste (HHW) free of charge at a special drop-off collection event at City Hall, at 333 90th Street four times per year.

-- Make a Difference Day - This year marks the 23rd consecutive year that Daly City residents can Make a Difference!
+- Make a Difference Day - This year marks the 24th consecutive year that Daly City residents can Make a Difference!
 Join us this Fall to volunteer or participate in a number of events.
-This event will be the first post-pandemic citywide in-person C.L.E.A.N.
-Daly City Engagement effort, so don't delay!
 Volunteer to be a C.L.E.A.N.
 Champion today.
 Visit dalycity.org/cleanchampion to sign up.
-Save the Date: Saturday, October 23, 2021, 9:30am - 12:30pm.
+Save the Date: Saturday, October 22, 2022, 9:30am - 12:30pm.